Heart, Skin Conditions, Inflammation | February 16, 2018 | Author: Naturopath

 Cardiovascular disease is a well known killer and one of the risk factors in this disease is high cholesterol.
 Fatty acids contained in Emu oil can help reduce cholesterol in your body.

-Click Here For Article on Cardiovascular Disease
+Click Here for further reading - Cardiovascular Disease

 Emu oil contains linoleic acid, which has the ability to treat antibiotic-resistant infections and has bacteriostatic properties, stopping bacteria from reproducing.
 Emu oil can also provide relief against symptoms of cough and flu naturally.